someda1/Augmenting-Pandas-with-SQLite/README.md

 # Augmenting-Pandas-with-SQLite
-we'll practice using some of the techniques we learned to analyze startup investments from Crunchbase.com

 In this session, we explored a few different ways to work with larger datasets in pandas.
 In this guided project, we'll practice using some of the techniques we learned to analyze startup investments from Crunchbase.com.